cedricrey/ac-sync/README.md

 ~~Attention please : if the parameter 'devMode' is set to 0 or undefined in the neoSync.conf of the user, only HTML and Text version of deliveries and includes views can be pushed to the server.
 Other source will be ignored.
 This is a security if non developpers want to work with NeoSync (HTML integration, Marketing people etc.).
 Also, if a push is done, NeoSync will make a backup of the current server source before pushing.
-The backup is in the "NeoSync/BACKUP" folder into the user folder (next to neoSync.conf)~~ if a push is done, ACSync will make a backup of the current server source before pushing.
+The backup is in the "NeoSync/BACKUP" folder into the user folder (next to neoSync.conf)~~

+If a push is done, ACSync will make a backup of the current server source before pushing.
 The backup is in the "~/.ac-connector/ACSyncBackup/BACKUP" folder into the user folder (next to ACSyncFileMapping.json)

 ### Push all source to the server *(not yet implemented)*
 ```